 We have our run set up to house separate flocks, divided by a fence.
 This works for us to prevent pecking order from the older ladies, and also because the flocks are on different feed at this time.
 The younger ones are on a grower feed, while the older ones are on a layer feed.
 The secondary coop is smaller than our main coop and has no nesting boxes.

-Their appearances are changing daily do to growing and juvenile molting.
+Their appearances are changing daily due to growing and juvenile molting.
 Ranking order is also underway; it’s a natural process that hens go through.
-Everyday seems to bring something new here at LL Farm.
+Every day seems to bring something new here at LL Farm.